 Your lender will usually have their own list of valuers who they’ll use for this purpose but you’ll still have to pay for the report yourself.
 You can expect to pay around €150.

 Before buying a home it’s also a good idea to get a professional surveyor’s report carried out.
-This report will identify any hidden defects or structural issues with the house such as condensation, damp, dry rot or pyrite.
+This report will help identify any hidden defects or structural issues with the property such as condensation, damp, dry rot or pyrite.

 You should budget around €300 plus VAT at 23% for the report.